0ry0n/Resource_Monitor/README.md

 Use the GitHub [Issues](https://github.com/Ory0n/Resource_Monitor/issues) tracker to report issues or ask for features.

 # Change Log
+**version 10 (Nov 21, 2020)**
+- Ram fix.
+- Added show or not Gnome System Monitor when clicking on extension.

 **version 9 (Nov 6, 2020)**
 - Added support for gnome 3.38.
 - Added Display Decimals function.